cksystemsteaching/selfie/README.md

 > RISC-U emulation with mipster

-Selfie also implements an emulator called *mipster* that just supports RISC-U based on the RISC-U interpreter that we mentioned before.
+Selfie implements an emulator called *mipster* that just supports RISC-U based on the RISC-U interpreter that we mentioned before.
 Older versions of selfie emulated *MIPS*, an ISA preceding RISC-V, hence the name.
 We employ mipster throughout the book for a number of reasons.
-First of all, the design of mipster is educational.
+First of all, the design of mipster is simple and educational.
 In fact, right below we use mipster code to explain emulation.
 Then, we use mipster to explain algorithmic complexity and performance in more detail than before leveraging the fact that mipster can execute mipster.
 After EBNF defining EBNF, this is our second example of self-referentiality.
 Lastly, for simplicity and our convenience, we use mipster, rather than actual hardware or other emulators, for executing RISC-U code in all our examples.
 We already ran mipster before using the `-m` option, for example:

 ```
 ./selfie -c selfie.c -m 1
 ```

-Let us go through this invocation step by step.
+We go through this invocation step by step.
 Selfie first compiles `selfie.c` to RISC-U code as instructed by the `-c` option.
-After that, selfie creates in software an *instance* or *context* of a RISC-U machine with 1MB of physical memory, as instructed by the `-m 1` option, loads the compiled RISC-U code into main memory, prepares program counter and stack, as discussed before, and then starts executing the loaded code.
+After that, selfie creates, in software, an *instance* or *context* of a RISC-U machine with 1MB of physical memory, as instructed by the `-m 1` option, loads the compiled RISC-U code into the machine's main memory, prepares program counter and stack, as discussed before, and then starts executing the loaded code.
 When done, selfie prints a summary of what happened during execution called a *profile* and then exits.
 Using the `-d 1` option does the same as `-m 1` except that all executed instructions are printed as well.
 Selfie implements the above routine in the procedures `selfie_run`, `boot_loader`, and `mipster`.

 > Machine context for emulation

 Selfie maintains what we call a *machine context* for emulating a RISC-U machine.
 Look for that term in the source code of selfie.
-A machine context essentially gathers all information about the state of a RISC-U machine, in particular, the values of all registers and program counter, and the values of all machine words stored in main memory.
+A machine context essentially gathers all information about the state of a RISC-U machine, in particular, the values of all registers and the program counter, and the values of all machine words stored in main memory.
 There is also some concurrency and memory management information that we explain in the computing chapter.
 The `selfie_run` procedure essentially creates a machine context, then initializes the context by calling the `boot_loader` procedure, and finally executes the context by calling the `mipster` procedure.

 > Physical memory of mipster

 There are a two points that we should mention here before focusing on code execution.
 By 1MB of physical memory we mean the amount of main memory that is available for storage, not for addressing.
-A RISC-U machine always has 4GB of main memory address space.
+A RISC-U machine always has 4GB of main memory address space but usually much less physical memory.
 However, mipster tolerates the executed code to access up to twice the amount of available physical memory, making it easier to invoke mipster with just an estimate of how much memory is actually needed.
 Try, for example, selfie's self-compilation with 2MB rather than 3MB of physical memory:

 ```
 ./selfie -c selfie.c -m 2 -c selfie.c